ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/f4r-YGyv7k4" frameborder="0" allowfullscreen></iframe>
 </div>

 We're now in the first round of Semifinals for the losers' bracket with a legendary line-up of players to say the least.
-On one side we have ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027), current [Project Prism champion](https://osu.ppy.sh/community/forums/topics/1909279) and 4-time TWC podium finisher.
-On the other side we have ::{ flag=JP }:: [_Kan2](https://osu.ppy.sh/users/7160196), having one of the highest skill caps for a tournament player despite not playing in tournaments, showcased with his unmatched 2-miss score on [TremENDouS](https://osu.ppy.sh/beatmapsets/1632807#taiko/3332914), EGTS 2021's Grand Finals tiebreaker, and being the only player that has won both Squad Global Taiko Showdowns of 2021 and 2023.
+On one side we have ::{ flag=KR }:: ::Peaceful::{ user-id=165027 }, current [Project Prism champion](https://osu.ppy.sh/community/forums/topics/1909279) and 4-time TWC podium finisher.
+On the other side we have ::{ flag=JP }:: ::\1Kan2::{ user-id=7160196 }, having one of the highest skill caps for a tournament player despite not playing in tournaments, showcased with his unmatched 2-miss score on [TremENDouS](https://osu.ppy.sh/beatmapsets/1632807#taiko/3332914), EGTS 2021's Grand Finals tiebreaker, and being the only player that has won both Squad Global Taiko Showdowns of 2021 and 2023.

 Now, how could this match between such juggernauts of osu!taiko go?
-Picks for both players were pretty unsurprising, with ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) choosing the reading aspect of the mappool, with [FM3](https://osu.ppy.sh/beatmapsets/2336583#taiko/5016186), [HR2](https://osu.ppy.sh/beatmapsets/2336561#taiko/5016142), [HD1](https://osu.ppy.sh/beatmapsets/2336375#taiko/5015685), [FM1](https://osu.ppy.sh/beatmapsets/2336556#taiko/5016129), [NM4](https://osu.ppy.sh/beatmapsets/2336545#taiko/5016102), and [NM6](https://osu.ppy.sh/beatmapsets/2336555#taiko/5016128), as a mechanics-oriented final pick.
-For ::{ flag=JP }:: [_Kan2](https://osu.ppy.sh/users/7160196), we ended up with [NM1](https://osu.ppy.sh/beatmapsets/2336548#taiko/5016113), [NM3](https://osu.ppy.sh/beatmapsets/2336550#taiko/5016115), [NM5](https://osu.ppy.sh/beatmapsets/2336559#taiko/5016136), [HR1](https://osu.ppy.sh/beatmapsets/2336376#taiko/5015688), [NM2](https://osu.ppy.sh/beatmapsets/2336557#taiko/5016130), and [DT2](https://osu.ppy.sh/beatmapsets/2336377#taiko/5015689).
-This entire match went according to plan for the first 4 picks, but ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) then lost on HD1, losing the slow HD reading map for the second match in a row, and giving ::{ flag=JP }:: [_Kan2](https://osu.ppy.sh/users/7160196) the first break point of the match.
+Picks for both players were pretty unsurprising, with ::{ flag=KR }:: ::Peaceful::{ user-id=165027 } choosing the reading aspect of the mappool, with [FM3](https://osu.ppy.sh/beatmapsets/2336583#taiko/5016186), [HR2](https://osu.ppy.sh/beatmapsets/2336561#taiko/5016142), [HD1](https://osu.ppy.sh/beatmapsets/2336375#taiko/5015685), [FM1](https://osu.ppy.sh/beatmapsets/2336556#taiko/5016129), [NM4](https://osu.ppy.sh/beatmapsets/2336545#taiko/5016102), and [NM6](https://osu.ppy.sh/beatmapsets/2336555#taiko/5016128), as a mechanics-oriented final pick.
+For ::{ flag=JP }:: ::\1Kan2::{ user-id=7160196 }, we ended up with [NM1](https://osu.ppy.sh/beatmapsets/2336548#taiko/5016113), [NM3](https://osu.ppy.sh/beatmapsets/2336550#taiko/5016115), [NM5](https://osu.ppy.sh/beatmapsets/2336559#taiko/5016136), [HR1](https://osu.ppy.sh/beatmapsets/2336376#taiko/5015688), [NM2](https://osu.ppy.sh/beatmapsets/2336557#taiko/5016130), and [DT2](https://osu.ppy.sh/beatmapsets/2336377#taiko/5015689).
+This entire match went according to plan for the first 4 picks, but ::{ flag=KR }:: ::Peaceful::{ user-id=165027 } then lost on HD1, losing the slow HD reading map for the second match in a row, and giving ::{ flag=JP }:: ::\1Kan2::{ user-id=7160196 } the first break point of the match.

-Sadly for him, this would not be the last break point, as ::{ flag=KR }:: [Peaceful](https://osu.ppy.sh/users/165027) ended up retaliating by first winning [HR1](https://osu.ppy.sh/beatmapsets/2336376#taiko/5015688) in dominating fashion (an FC), then tying up the match, and finally, winning [DT2](https://osu.ppy.sh/beatmapsets/2336377#taiko/5015689) in one of the most impressive break points imaginable, with just 483 points to decide the whole match.
+Sadly for him, this would not be the last break point, as ::{ flag=KR }:: ::Peaceful::{ user-id=165027 } ended up retaliating by first winning [HR1](https://osu.ppy.sh/beatmapsets/2336376#taiko/5015688) in dominating fashion (an FC), then tying up the match, and finally, winning [DT2](https://osu.ppy.sh/beatmapsets/2336377#taiko/5015689) in one of the most impressive break points imaginable, with just 483 points to decide the whole match.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>